 IRF8 is a master regulator of autophagy genes required for autophagosome-lysosomal functions.

-Active in most cells, autophagy is a conserved catabolic process designed to eliminate misfolded and damaged self proteins.
-The process is essential during embryonic development—mice with the disrupted autophagy gene ATG5 are embryonic lethal.
-MΦ and DC employ autophagy as a mechanism of host resistance against invading pathogens.
-Autophagy is activated by pathogen infection and by IFNg in MΦ, triggering a cascade of events leading to autophagosme formation, fusion with lysosomes, and protein degradation via ubiquitin conjugation and sequestration with SQSTM1 (p62).
-The processes are regulated by more than 20 genes specializing in executing autophagy.
-While autophagy helps to clear invading pathogenes, some pathogens utilize autophagy to enhance their growth and survival.
-Microarray and ChIP-on chip analyses on IRF8+/+ and IRF8−/− dendritic cells revealed that IRF8 regulates expression of some autophagy-related genes.
-The extension of these analyses led to the observations that IRF8 stimulates at least 17 autophagy genes in MФ.
+Autophagy is a conserved catabolic process active in most cells and is designed to eliminate misfolded and damaged self proteins.
+The process is essential during embryonic development: mice with the disrupted autophagy gene Atg5 are embryonic lethal.
+MФ and DC employ autophagy as a mechanism of host resistance against invading pathogens.
+Autophagy is activated by pathogen infection and by IFNγ in MФ, which trigger a cascade of events leading to autophagosme formation, fusion with lysosomes, and protein degradation via ubiquitin conjugation and sequestration with SQSTM1 (p62).
+The processes are regulated by more than 20 genes that are specialized in executing autophagy.
+While autophagy helps to clear invading pathogens, some pathogens utilize autophagy to enhance their growth and survival.
+Through microarray and ChIP-on-chip analyses on IRF8+/+ and IRF8−/− DC, we found that IRF8 regulates expression of some autophagy-related genes.
+The extension of these analyses led to the observation that IRF8 stimulates at least 17 autophagy genes in MФ.
 Further tests found that of the 17 genes, 12 could be rescued for expression in IRF8−/− MФ upon IRF8 transfer.
-IRF8 bound to to the promoter regions of seven of these genes, demonstrating that IRF8 is a major regulator of autophagy gene expression.
-Accordingly, IRF8−/− MФ are defective in autophagosome formation, the process critical for capturing of misfolded proteins.
-IRF8−/− MФ are found to be also defective in lysosomal fusion, which is required for final degradation of the captured proteins.
-In summary, IRF8 is required for full autophagy function in MФ and DC, thereby critically contributing to innate immunity.
+For seven of these genes, IRF8 bound to the promoter regions, demonstrating that IRF8 is a major regulator of autophagy gene expression.
+In accordance, IRF8−/− MФ are defective in autophagosome formation, the process critical for capturing of misfolded proteins.
+We found IRF8−/− MФ to be also defective in lysosomal fusion required for final degradation of the captured proteins.
+To summarize, IRF8 is required for full autophagy function in MФ and DC, thereby critically contributing to innate immunity.

 Histone methyltransferase WHSC1 directs H3.3 incorporation in activated genes by recruiting the chromatin assembly factor HIRA.